rolling-scopes-school/tasks/react/modules/module01/README.md

    - By default application makes a call to the selected api to get the list of the items with the search term fron the input (only first page).
 If the input is empty make a call to get all the items;
    - When user modifies the *Search* input and clicks on "Search" button, application makes a call to an api with the newly provided search term (search term should not have any trailing spaces, process the input) to get the results (only first page);
    - The provided search term should be saved to the local storage, if the value exists overwrite it;
+7. Wrap application to an error boundary to catch errors.
+Report an error to a console and show fallback UI (use respective methods for this).
+Create a button which will throw an error on click to test the functionality.

 **Use class components to get access to lifecycle events or state.
 Using hooks is forbidden at this stage.
 Patience, it won't last long.**